bobandash/synqsell_shopify/README.md

 - Decide the retry strategy to adopt when interacting with Shopify's external API (thinking about retry mechanism w/ exponential backoff, but seeing if there are other approaches before implement)
 - One final check to verify all API endpoints, webhooks, and application code work as intended

-Here are the nice to have features:
+Here are the nice to have features / should be done after deployment:

 - (Has to be done immediately after deployment): There's no webhook Stripe calls that makes sure the payment method is not expired / is still valid, I need to set up a Cron job once a month that checks each payment method and emails the users if they need to update their payment method
 - Add skeleton loading pages to all other pages in the application (the homepage has a skeleton loading page)